Ubujima/Afrocom-001/README.md

 ## Afrocom
 A `Super`, `Interactive map`, `Directory based` & `Geotagged` Application that collects & maps members activities (users, postings, polls, projects,reports, campaigns, businesses, resources, etc.) These data get spatialized & clusterized with customed markers on the map as per the whole continent, region, countries, towns and localities.
 Map interaction by tapping a map parts ulters feeds per chosen area.
 Also with filter and search functions that upon changed by user, the map view automatially changes.

--`afrocentric & afrothentic`
+* afrocentric & afrothentic
--`members built, owned & ran`
+* members built, owned & ran
--`realtime data mapping & access`
+* realtime data mapping & access
--`community & resource networking`
+* community & resource networking
--`change facilitation through projects & campaign tools` -`80/20 principle: 80% of profit invested in Ubujima commnuity projects and 20% as incentive to contributors & team` -`and whole lot more`
+* change facilitation through projects & campaign tools
+* 80/20 principle: 80% of profit invested in Ubujima commnuity projects and 20% as incentive to contributors & team
+* and whole lot more

 ### Download App
 Explore Africa around you with Afrocom.